ckarras/openhab2-addons/addons/binding/org.openhab.binding.sinope/readme.md

 It is now time to push both buttons on your device!
 Press crtl-c to exit!
 ```
-On other operation systems, using only a JVM, you can invoke directly the java command:
+On other operating systems, using only a JVM, you can invoke directly the java command:

 ```
 java -jar core-0.0.3-shaded.jar -addr [YOUR_GATEWAY_IP_OR_HOSTNAME]  -gateway [YOUR_GATEWAY_ID] -api "[YOUR_API_KEY]" -discover